Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 - `difficultyPath` - Returns the current difficulties path.
 - `weekRaw` - Returns the current week number.
 - `week` - Returns the current week name from the JSON file name.
-- `seenCutscene` - Checks if the cutscene has been seen.
+- `seenCutscene` - Checks if the cutscene has already been seen.
 - `hasVocals` - Checks if the song has vocals enabled or not.

 <details><summary><b>All Shortcut to:</b></summary>